Red blood cells have the important mission of carrying oxygen

-that involves only the red blood cells.
-When old red blood cells die, the bone
+is responsible for making these red blood cells.
+When dying red blood cells

-spleen traps and destroys healthy red blood cells.
-It can also come from red
+when the spleen traps and destroys healthy red blood cells.
+It can also come

 - autoimmune disorders

 anemia develops when the red blood cells produced by your body are

 defective.
 This condition is often inherited, such as in people with sickle